Daughters (album): Reception

 Writing for Pitchfork, David Raposa wrote, "...hardcore Daughters lovers will probably have plenty of bones to pick with this album.
 For everyone else, Daughters is a feast to be savored."
 Similarly Andrew Magnotta of The Aquarian Weekly said, "Daughters is a straight-ahead, tooth-grinding sprint to no place in particular.
 You get the sense that the band doesn’t care where they wind up as long as everything along the way is completely devastated."

 Track listing

 All songs written and recorded by Daughters.

+Personnel

-PersonnelDaughters personnel according to CD liner notes.
+Daughters personnel according to CD liner notes.